 FOR BIRD/DNA enquiries, contact email@example.com

-There are 3 major areas of work in the lab
+The major foci of work in the lab are:

 1) The development and evolution of eyes.
 There are several projects on the go.